hemanth/functional-programming-jargon/readme.md

 ## Function Composition

-> The act of putting two two functions together to form a third function so that the output of one function is the input of the other.
+> The act of putting two two functions together to form a third function where the the output of one function is the input of the other.

 ```js
 const compose = (f, g) => a => f(g(a)) // Definition